avyas4/log-app/README.md

 ### LOG APP

-This is the application to run your front-end using Vue3 and TypeScript and test cases using the vue3 recommended testing library and jest
+This is the application to run your front-end using latest version Vue 3 and TypeScript and test cases using the vue3 recommended testing library and jest

 ### Overview